 2) "Second basic is an invariable tendency to superabundance, which means the survival of the fittest. ...
 It's the elimination of the weaker and the triumph of the richer and stronger."
 I think this is a bit misleading.
 The tendency to superabundance leads to a struggle for existence, which is why fitness (i.e. possession of advantageous features etc.) is required to survive.
 Also, the advantageous features are constantly changing and so is the environment, therefore, I do not think it can be said that is is "richness or strength" specifically.

 "The natural selection is divided into artificial and sexual selection."
-This might also be misleading as it seems like these are the only components of natural selection, which is not true - I would say these two forms are rather its subbranches.
+This might also be misleading as it seems like these are the only components of natural selection, which is not true - I would say these two forms are rather its subbranches. yes

 3) You described the interrelatedness of power and resistance (dominance/subordination) well, even though I would amend some parts - e.g. I do not think that it is stated in the text that resistance would be the foundation for power (rather, as said, they are interconnected.)